tahull/tahull.github.io/_posts/blog/2016-12-15-openocd-ti-icdi-investigation.md

 This test will attempt to print device information, connect to the device and print manufacture ID, Serial number, Product name, and finally claim device interfaces.
 This is a very simplified test similar to the listdevs.exe and xusb.exe that comes with the libusb windows package.

 Using `xusb 1cbe:00fd` should print similar information about this device.
-However, in my case, it doesn't - it fails, which is the reason for list_dev.py.
+However, in my case, it doesn't. - it fails, which is the reason for list_dev.py.

 ## Test results (simplified)
 Libusb has an issue talking to the first ICDI device with an error `LIBUSB_ERROR_NOT_SUPPORTED [-12]`.
 This was a good piece of information in seeing why OpenOCD couldn't open the ICDI interface.